Why to dry 3D Filaments?

 e.
 Filament Storage using Vacuum Bags

-Another way of keeping PLA spool dry is to put them in a non-moisture environment.
+Another way of keeping PLA spools dry is to put them in a non-moisture environment.
 This can be achieved by using Vacuum bags with silica gel or desiccants.
 This is similar to how you receive your spools during delivery.
 Vacuum bags that have a valve are good because they can be used to remove oxygen from the bag.

 You must ensure that your PLA filament is completely sealed in a vacuum bag without oxygen.
-This can only be done if the vacuum bag has a separate valve that helps to bring out oxygen inside.
+This can only be done if the vacuum bag has a separate valve that helps to bring out the oxygen inside.